petk/php-build-system/README.md

 ![Diagram how PHP libraries are linked together](docs/images/links.svg)

-## 5. PHP extensions
+## 3. PHP extensions

 PHP has several ways to install PHP extensions:

 * Bundled

   This is the default way.
-Extension is built together with PHP sapi and no enabling is needed in the `php.ini` configuration.
+Extension is built together with PHP SAPI and no enabling is needed in the `php.ini` configuration.

 * Shared

   This installs the extension as dynamically loadable library.
-Extension to be visible in the PHP sapi (see `php -m`) needs to be also manually enabled in the `php.ini` configuration:
+Extension to be visible in the PHP SAPI (see `php -m`) needs to be also manually enabled in the `php.ini` configuration:

   ```ini